Ayowolet/People-Counter-App/README.md

 Clone this repo and create a "files" directory

-Copy the generated .xml and .bin file into the "model" directory
+Copy the generated .xml and .bin file into the "files" directory

 ### Install Intel® Distribution of OpenVINO™ toolkit